Termdamp/CVM-/README.md

 The trickiest part was getting the jump instructions right for `if/else` and `while` you emit a jump before you know the target, then go back and patch it once you do.
 That took a bit of debugging to get right.

 ---

-## Reference

-The main resource I used was *Crafting Interpreters* by Robert Nystrom the full book is free at craftinginterpreters.com.
-Chapters 14 onwards cover exactly this kind of bytecode VM.